 In most cases, you can rely on their service expertise to implement the best approach for your company and customer base, allowing you to focus on what your business does best.

 However, there are outsourced agencies who focus on clients in certain verticals and have extensive experience servicing customers in your industry.
-They hire knowledgeable workers who can quickly learn your product and meet your customers’ needs.
+They hire knowledgeable reps who can quickly learn your product and meet your customers’ needs.

 The quality of support you receive from outsourced customer service agencies varies widely.